janlv/IORSim_GUI/README.md

 `./IORSim_GUI.py`

-In case this fails, you need to specify the python interpreter
+In case this fails, you need to specify the python interpreter like this

 `python IORSim_GUI.py`

 ## Files
 At startup, a folder named `.iorsim` is created in the home-folder.
 The `.iorsim` folder contains settings-, session- and log-files.

+The compiled versions create a temporary folder named `_MEIxxxxxx`, where `xxxxxx` is a randum number.
+For Linux and Windows the temporary folder is located under `\tmp` and `C:\Users\<username>\AppData\Local\Temp`, respectively.